7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 How often should I play with my cat?

-Aim for two 10-15 minute sessions daily.
+Aim for two 10–15 minute sessions daily.
 Consistency matters more than duration.
-Even 5 minutes of vigorous play beats an hour of half-hearted chasing.

 My cat ignores toys.
 What should I try?